 In this guide, we’ll talk you through the ‘what’ and ‘how’ of investment platform permissions…

-If you’re reading this guide, it means you’re thinking of launching a new investment or advice fintech, or are an existing financial advice business or DFM looking to run an adviser platform of their own…
+If you’re reading this guide, it probably means you’re thinking of launching a new investment platform – or embedding an investment proposition within your existing client experience.

 But before you can take your first step, you’ll need to get your regulatory house in order and make sure you have the right permissions in place to operate.